denysdovhan/learning-asm/README.md

 # learning-asm

+Everything has started from this tweet:

 <blockquote class="twitter-tweet" data-lang="uk"><p lang="en" dir="ltr">I&#39;ve got a strong desire to learn some basics of Assembler.
 Can anyone suggest a good point to start from?</p>&mdash; Denys Dovhan (@denysdovhan) <a href="https://twitter.com/denysdovhan/status/784522144478879744">7 Oct 2016</a></blockquote>

-In this repo I'm gonna collect links and recources, that I used for learning [Assembly][assembly].
+In this repo I'm gonna collect links and resources, that I used for learning [Assembly][assembly].

 ## Get it running